 - 1. Loosen the retaining clips and lift the entire lid assembly (cover) from the LO-PRO. - 2.
-Pull the mist eliminator from the lid assembly. - 3.
+Remove the four (4) #10 sheet metal screws that secure the retention straps. - 3.
+Pull the mist eliminator from the lid assembly. - 4.
 Tap the demister against a sturdy surface to dislodge any large particles that are trapped within the mesh.
-When possible, completely soak the mesh and frame in a degreaser such as phosphate free type cleaner or Simple Green. - 4.
-Rinse the mist eliminator with clean water and allow it to dry. - 5.
-Replace the mist eliminator in the lid assembly. - 6.
+When possible, completely soak the mesh and frame in a degreaser such as phosphate free detergent or Simple Green. - 5.
+Rinse the mist eliminator with clean water and allow it to dry. - 6.
+Replace the mist eliminator in the lid assembly and secure the retention straps with the screws. - 7.
+Check and clean the influent water catch basin in the top tray. - 8.
 Replace the lid assembly and tighten the retaining clips.